JuliaAI/MLJ.jl/CODE_OF_CONDUCT.md

 Formally, the [NumFOCUS Code of Conduct](https://numfocus.org/code-of-conduct) governs all [MLJ community activity](#mlj-community-participation), as defined below.
-Violations and an other complaints are not handled by NumFocus but should be reported to a member of the [Steering Committee](#steering-committee), whose contact details appear below.
+Violations and other complaints are not handled by NumFocus but should be reported to a member of the [Steering Committee](#steering-committee), whose contact details appear below.
 The Committee will respond to reports on a case-by-case basis.

-## MLJ communitity activity
+## MLJ community activity

 "MLJ community activity" includes participation in any of the following forums: